 Below, learn how to create and manage custom objects through the API, and see a walkthrough of creating an example custom object.

 To create a custom object, you'll first need to define the object schema.
 The schema includes the object name, properties, and associations to other CRM objects.
-You can find the full schema request details in the Object Definition tab at the top of this article.
+You can find the full schema request details in the Object schema tab at the top of this article.
 You can also view a sample request in the example walkthrough below.

 To create the custom object schema, make a POST